ivankruchkoff/media-tags/trunk/readme.txt

 3. The Media Tags Management screen (new!)

 == Changelog ==
+= 2.2.8 =
+2010-04-22: Changes include:
+* Some code tweaks to streamline the logic.
+* Corrected an initializing issue with the plugin that effected the init process which in turn effected the rewrite setup and use of the mediatag.php template file.

 = 2.2.7 =
 2010-04-22: Changes include:
 * Some code tweaks to streamline the logic.